 the scope items.
 This could be general—for example all codes, or more

 power, hydro power and biofuels.

 The available options for scope and range vary depending on the type of association you are looking for.
-For example, if you are looking for any maps that include the node renewable energy, the scope is the node 'renewable energy' and the range is 'All Models'.
+For example, if you are looking for any maps that include the code renewable energy, the scope is the code 'renewable energy' and the range is 'All Models'.

 - Coded By allows you to select specific users who have performed the coding.
 This is only available when you look for Items Coding or Items Coded At.

 The results of a Group query are displayed in Detail View.
 The range items are grouped together under the scope items.

 Understand the results of a Group query

 When you run a Group query the results are displayed in Detail View.
 The Result tab is displayed by default: